John J. O'Connor (artist): Early work

 Influenced by the art and music of John Cage while studying at Pratt Institute, O'Connor created abstractions based on chance operations.
 In 1998 he made a series of small drawings by dipping jazz brushes in ink before playing them directly on paper.
 Each drawing represented a specific beat per minute played for a specific duration.
 In the late 1990s, O'Connor begin to explore systematic approaches to art making through drawing.
 These works were diagrammatic and process based.
 Though the compositions were simpler in these and other experimental works made in this period, O'Connor was laying the basic groundwork for his future methods and defining his unique conceptual framework, which he expanded at the Skowhegan School of Painting and Sculpture in 2000.

 Recent work

 O'Connor's central works are large-scale drawings on paper made with colored pencil, and graphite.
 He also makes sculpture, photography, collage, and digital art.
 O'Connor is a member of the artist collective NonCoreProjector.
 Their project "Verbolect" is a multi-media work that explores the relationship between AI and human language, emotion, endurance, and computer-based introspection.
+Alongside his studio practice, he teaches at Sarah Lawrence College, where his role as an educator reflects his interest in process, systems, and critical thinking.
+In 2025, O'Connor's work was featured in 'A Fly in the Array,' a pavilion curated by Brian Zeeger for The Wrong Biennale.
+The addition of O'Connor in the pavilion showcases his continued exploration of the intersection between complex data systems and visual art.